Vibrant Arena at The MARK: Naming rights

 In August 2005, iWireless (formerly Iowa Wireless, a T-Mobile affiliate), announced a 10-year agreement with The MARK (former name) and the Illinois Quad City Civic Center Authority to secure naming rights to the arena.
 The name change to the "iWireless Center" occurred July 19, 2007.
 The naming rights agreement with iWireless was intended to be extended for two more years in July 2017.
 However, a new sponsor, TaxSlayer, an online tax and finance firm, bought the rights in 2017.
 In September of that same year, TaxSlayer Chief Marketing Officer Chris Moloney announced at a press conference that the company had signed a long-term agreement to be the title sponsor of the venue, which would now be called the TaxSlayer Center beginning on October 1, 2017.
 On August 17, 2022, the arena announced a new naming rights deal with Vibrant Credit Union.
-The new name of the arena, Vibrant Arena at The MARK, will take effect on September 1, 2022.
+The new name of the arena, Vibrant Arena at The MARK, took effect on September 1, 2022.